 There are several cruise options to choose from in Milford Sound.
-You may opt for a larger boat for more onboard space or a smaller vessel that can really get up close to the waterfalls along Milford Sound.
+You may opt for a larger boat for more onboard space, or a smaller vessel that can really get up close to the waterfalls along Milford Sound.
 Some boat drivers will take you so close that you will get what they call a ‘free glacial facial’ – the freezing cold droplets from the waterfall will definitely give you a kick in your step.

 Walk the Foreshore Walk and visit the Milford Swing

 You’ll spot the swing a little over halfway through the track on your right side, it is located on a sandy patch jutting out towards Mitre Peak.
 For more info, check out this Milford Sound Swing guide.

 Kayak tour through Milford Sound

-For a truly bucket-list-worthy experience why not book yourself on a kayaking tour through Milford Sound.
+For a truly bucket-list-worthy experience, why not book yourself on a kayaking tour through Milford Sound?
 It’s the perfect way to get up close to the many waterfalls and sea life in the area.
-I highly recommend the sunrise tour to see the sound in complete stillness, but due to the early start of this tour, you will need to spend the night in Milford Sound Lodge.
+The kayaking tours range from an easy one-hour tour to a more advanced three-hour tour, and my personal choice would be this 2-hour cruise and kayak tour.